-Regardless of whether there are project spillovers or contributor spillovers, knowledge spillovers can be either direct or indirect.
-Consider, for example, project spillovers.
+Regardless of whether there are "project spillovers" or "contributor spillovers," knowledge spillovers can be either direct or indirect.
+Consider for example project spillovers.
 Direct spillovers occur when projects have a common developer who transfers knowledge from one project to another.
 That is, a developer takes the knowledge that he acquires while working on one project and implements it on another project.
 But knowledge may also flow between projects even if they are not connected.
-The indirect route occurs whenever a developer who learns something from participating in one project takes the knowledge to a second project and "shares" it with another developer on that project, who in turn uses it when he works on a third project.
+The indirect route occur whenever a developer who learns something from participating in one project, takes the knowledge to a second project and "shares" it with another developer on that project, who in turn uses it when he works on a third project.
 In such a scenario, knowledge flows from the first project to the third project, even though they do not have any developers in common.
-Clearly, such indirect spillovers may be subject to decay depending on the distance (the number of indirect links) between the projects.
+Clearly such indirect spillovers may be subject to decay depending on the distance (the number of the indirect links) between the projects.

 Detailed information about R&D projects is typically hard to obtain.
-In particular, information regarding the identity of developers who participate in each project is not available.
+In particular information regarding the identity of developers who participate in each project is not available.
 This information is essential in constructing the network of collaboration which is the base of our study of knowledge spillovers.
-The recent "open-source revolution" provides a unique data set in which we are able to identify the developers who participate in each project.
+The recent "open source revolution" provides a unique data set in which we are able to identify the developers that participate in each project.

-The open-source model is a form of software development with source code that is typically made available to all interested parties.2 The open-source model has become quite popular and is often referred to as a movement with an ideology and enthusiastic supporters.3 At the core of this process is a decentralized production process: open-source software development is done by unpaid software developers.4 Because there are many such projects, these developers may be involved in more than one project and may work with different groups of codevelopers on various open-source projects.
+The open source model is a form of software development with source code that is typically made available to all interested parties.
+The open source model has become quite popular and often referred to as a movement with an ideology and enthusiastic supporters.
+At the core of this process is a decentralized production process: open source software development is done by unpaid software developers.
+Since there are many such projects, these developers may be involved in more than one project and may work with different groups of co-developers in various open source projects.

-The article uses data from sourceforge.net to construct a two-mode network of open-source software (OSS) projects and developers.
-Sourceforge.net is the largest repository of OSS code
+The paper uses data from Sourceforge.net to construct a two-mode network of open source software (OSS) projects and developers.
+Sourceforge.net is the largest repository of OSS code and applications available on the Internet, with 114,751 projects and 160,104 contributors